strontic/strontic.github.io/xcyclopedia/library/quser.exe-C32D9A5F478BB976119F91FB199D4D73.md

 ## Possible Misuse

 *The following table contains possible examples of `quser.exe` being misused.
-While `quser.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `quser.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --